 The protected Ream National Park is between Kampot and Sihanoukville City.
 Largely mainland jungle, it also includes the coastal peninsula beaches and a group of about 20 small islands.
 Some of the islands are uninhabited and some have only a very small population living on them.

-One beach that blew our minds in Cambodia was Koh Sampouch Beach.
+One of Cambodia’s beaches that blew our minds was Koh Sampouch Beach.
 It’s one of the beaches of Ream National Park where many private resorts are now popping up.

 When we visited the beach, there was hardly anyone else there.
 The beautiful waters had an emerald hue and gently caressed the soft and spotless sands.
 Some swings hanging on the fringes of the beach made an excellent place to relax and take in the mesmerizing sight that stretched out in front.

 A long wooden bridge led to and skirted a small rock island.
 From the bridge, there were stunning, panoramic views of the landscape.
 The sound of the water and rustling trees broke the otherwise silent aura that enveloped the beach.

 There are two larger islands off Ream National Park – Koh Thmei and Koh Seh, which can be visited by boat.
 Andy and I haven’t made it out to these islands yet so check at the Ream National Park Ranger’s Station, mainland accommodation or a tour agency for more details.
 We’ll update this post with more details once we’ve visited later in the year.

 From our understanding, Koh Thmei is an uninhabited island edged with beaches and mangroves.
 It’s possible to stay there in one of a series of simple bungalows at Koh Thmei Resort.
 The only accommodation on the island, this resort reportedly sits on one great beach, whilst there are several others within walking distance.

 There is little else on this island but if you like the simple life and are happy with relaxing on a beach, swimming and snorkelling and don’t need any luxuries it could make a fantastic break for you.